Temporary Vehicle Import Permit for Mexico

-TIPs cannot be renewed within the interior of Mexico.
+- You cannot surrender and obtain a new TIP within the interior of Mexico.

-If a vehicle has not been returned to Banjercito offices at the border, a new permit cannot be issued.
+- If a vehicle has not been returned to Banjercito offices at the border and the TIP cancelled, a new permit cannot be issued.

-You will not be given a TIP if your vehicle has any restrictions in the US or Canada (determined by the Vehicle Identification Number or VIN).
+- You will not be given a TIP if your vehicle has any restrictions in the U.S. or Canada (determined by the Vehicle Identification Number or VIN), like 'salvage' or theft.

 Sonora ONLY TIP

-In Sonora, you are only required to obtain a permit if driving further than kilometer 98 of Mexican Federal Highway No. 15.
-If you do drive outside the free zone, you have the option to purchase a "Sonora Only" Vehicle Importation Permit for a reduced price (unless you buy online).
-Purchasing a Sonora Only permit may also speed up the process at the border.
+In Sonora, you are required to get a TIP if you will be driving outside the "Free Zone," which is the area west of the 15 highway and north of KM 98 (Guaymas).
+If you do drive outside the free zone, you have the option to purchase a "Sonora Only" Vehicle Importation Permit for a reduced price.

 RV/Travel Trailer TIP